Bitrix24 Helpdesk

 Parameters:

-• user - the user to whose time the time of the business process should be set.
+• user — The user whose time zone should be applied.

-GetUserDateOffset The function returns the value of the user's time zone shift in seconds (relative to the server time).
+GetUserDateOffset Returns the value of the user's time zone shift in seconds, relative to server time.

 GetUserDateOffset(user)